SBU-BBL/BlockchainAnalysisToolsss-/README.md

 ### Smart-Wallet-Tracking ###
-The following is a library of functions useful for blockchain analysis with python 🐍 and SQL.
-This library has tools for hash normalization, heuristic clustering, developing cluster balances, and many more to come.
-I plan on posting my research results in the "notebooks" file to give a feel for how this library can be used for blockchain analysis.

-The psuedonymity of the Bitcoin blockchain may provide insight into the behaviors of successful traders.
-Although several methods exist to further anonymize one's transactions, many also exist to do the opposite.
-Techniques from blockchain forensics and analysis can potentially be used to develop signals and/or filters from a wallet cluster's trading activities.
-This project is an application of these techniques, with the end goal of identifying some edge hidden within the network.
-If Bitcoin trader's alpha can be reverse engineered from this public data, it suggests that there is significant alpha decay risk in the bitcoin markets.
-This would mean that Bitcoin trading necessiates anonymization - an additional fixed cost.
-This could potentially impact a Bitcoin strategies position on the risk curve.
+The goal of this software is to make surface level blockchain analysis accessible in terms of hardware requirements and ease of validation.
+It builds a bare bones database containing condensed transaction level information about script clusters (entities) on the blockchain.
+It normalizes standard scripts as equivalent to the lowest level script capable of deriving them and allows for the assumption of shared multisig ownership.
+Its hyperfocus, although limiting, allows for transaction information to be condensed to increase speed and allow for accessibility - a common spend clustering graph of all blockchain transacitons up to block 800,000 is only 17 GB.
+Parallel support and cluster computing is convenient as easily maintainable through ray integration.
+Traditional libraries are optimized for people who have computational resources, are highly generalizable (extra work to tailor), and often fail to normalize standard scripts.
 ### Dependencies ###
 - psycopg2
-- pandas as pd
+- ray
 - re
 - hashlib
-- multiprocessing
+- base58
-- threading
+- coincurve
-- time, sleep from time
+- time
+- os
+- Bitcoin Core v29
-- requests
+- PostgreSQL v17
+### Assumptions ###
+- The last object in vin_asms and witness data is the revealed public key for single key scripts.
+This is valid as of 5/10/2025 in Bitcoin core.
+## Future Needs ##
+- Deanonymization for taproot scripts.
+Using revealed taproot public keys, along with common scripts, to generate script path spend addresses for normalization.
+- Dynamic memory tuning for memory constrained systems
+- More seamless user interface
+- Support for pruned node rather than full would expand to users with less storage.
+- Further common spend clustering for legacy multisig can be achieved by identifying which keys produced the signatures in the redeem script, mapping them to the same script id, and isolating the others.
 ### Using the Library ###
 1.)
 Download the blockchain with a Bitcoin Core full node and populate a postgreSQL database with that data using extract_bitcoin_data_beta.py.
 Please follow the steps in the extract_bitcoin_data_beta README to do so.
+This portion requires ~700GB of storage for a full node, but that can be red
 Run it in the command prompt with:
 ```
 py extract_bitcoin_data_beta.py